OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 OpenMDAO provides a programmatic interface that allows a user to write a python script that describes the struture of the model and provides the ability to interact with objects in the framework.
 Other interfaces are planned, including both graphical and a command line.
-Everything that can be done in OpenMDAO, can be done using this scripting interface.
+Everything that can be done in OpenMDAO can be done using this scripting interface.

 This goal of this section of the user guide is to explain and demonstrate every